-Jill Biden to Newsmax: Cancer Took Our Beau, My Faith, But Restored Our 'Purpose'
+Jill Biden to Newsmax: Cancer Took Our Beau, My Faith, but Restored Our 'Purpose'

 "We started to pray together and we do it to this day," she added.
 "That was several years ago.

-That renewed faith has helped her serve as first lady and helping heal American families and lives shattered by cancer, by war, or by natural disasters like Hurricane Ian in Florida.
+That renewed faith has helped her serve as first lady and helped her heal American families and lives shattered by cancer, by war, or by natural disasters like Hurricane Ian in Florida.

 © 2022 Newsmax.
 All rights reserved.